Congratulations! Your Bulldog community couldn’t be happier for you.

 As a rule of thumb, the APA recommends that pregnant women exercise for about 30 minutes on most or all days.
 It’s all about getting your blood flowing so you can reap the health benefits of movement (more on that later!), so even a walk can do the trick.

-2. … but you should also check with your doctor before starting any exercise regimen.
+2) You should check with your doctor before starting any exercise regimen.

 There are exceptions to every rule, and before you start any kind of workout routine while you’re pregnant, you should talk with your doctor about how exercise might affect your unique pregnancy.
 Every case is different!